Contemporary Ballet | June 10–23

 Matthew Neenan, Gala Choreographer | John Sauer, Accompanist | Artist Faculty: Jonathan Alsberry for Aszure Barton, Alicia Graf Mack, Edwaard Liang, Emily Molnar, and other artists to be announced.
 Read more about Artist Faculty.

 For 22 advanced pre-professional or early-career professional ballet dancers, age 16 and up.

-If you have any questions or concerns, please email us at [email protected] or call 413.243.9919 for more information.
+If you have questions or need additional information, please email us at [email protected] or call 413.243.9919 x163 for more information.

 2010 Ballet Program participant and Lorna Strassler Award winner Calvin Royal III speaks about his unforgettable and career-changing experience at The School: